Rich229/plane-classification/README.md

-# plane-classification
+# Description
-Classify plane from pictures
+This project is mean to classify plane from pictures.